VaMP

-The VaMP was constructed by the team of Ernst Dickmanns at the Bundeswehr University of Munich and Mercedes-Benz in the 1990s as part of the 800 million ECU EUREKA Prometheus Project on autonomous vehicles (1987–1995).
-It was a 500 SEL Mercedes re-engineered such that it was possible to control steering wheel, throttle, and brakes through computer commands based on real-time evaluation of image sequences.
-Software was written that translated sensory data into appropriate driving commands.
-Due to the limited computing power of the time period, sophisticated computer vision strategies were necessary to react in real time.
+The VaMP was constructed by the team of Ernst Dickmanns at the University of the Bundeswehr Munich and Mercedes-Benz in the 1990s as part of the 800 million ECU EUREKA Prometheus Project on autonomous vehicles (1987–1995).
+It was a Mercedes 500 SEL re-engineered to control steering wheel, throttle, and brakes through computer commands based on real-time evaluation of image sequences.
+Software translated sensory data into appropriate driving commands.
+Due to the limited computing power of the time, sophisticated computer vision strategies were necessary to react in real time.
 The Dickmanns team solved the problem through an innovative approach to dynamic computer vision.
 Attention control including artificial saccadic movements of the platform carrying the cameras allowed the system to focus its attention on the most relevant details of the visual input.
 Four cameras with two different focal lengths for each hemisphere were used in parallel for this purpose.
 Kalman filters were extended to handle perspective imaging and to achieve robust autonomous driving even in the presence of noise and uncertainty.
 Sixty transputers, a type of parallel computers, were used to deal with the enormous (by 1990s standards) computational demands.

-In 1994, the VaMP and its twin VITA-2 were stars of the final international presentation of the PROMETHEUS project in October 1994 on Autoroute 1 near the Charles-de-Gaulle airport in Paris.
+In 1994, the VaMP and its twin VITA-2 were stars of the final international presentation of the PROMETHEUS project in October 1994.
 With a safety driver and guests on board, the twins drove more than 1000 km in normal traffic on the three-lane highway at speeds up to 130 km/h.
 They demonstrated lane changes left and right, autonomously passing other cars after maneuver approval by the safety driver.

-One year later, the autonomous Mercedes-Benz drove more than 1000 mi from Munich to Copenhagen and back in traffic at up to 180 km/h, again planning and executing maneuvers to pass other cars with safety driver approval.
-However, only in a few critical situations (such as unmodeled construction areas) a safety driver took over completely.
-Again, active computer vision was used to deal with rapidly changing street scenes.
+One year later, the autonomous Mercedes-Benz drove more than 1000 mi from Munich to Copenhagen and back in traffic at up to 180 km/h, again planning and executing maneuvers to pass other cars.
+In a few critical situations (such as unmodeled construction areas) the safety driver took over.
 The car achieved speeds exceeding 175 km/h on the German Autobahn, with a mean distance between human interventions of 9 km.
-Despite being a research system without emphasis on long distance reliability, it drove up to 158 km without any human intervention.
+It covered up to 158 km without any human intervention.